-Through a process of complex computational analysis and radiological assessments, our nuclear sector specialists demonstrated the regulatory compliance of transporting a significant volume of radioactively contaminated metal as unpacked Surface Contaminated Objects (SCO), enabling the optimised disposal of a complex legacy waste from the Chapelcross nuclear power station.
+Through a process of complex computational analysis and radiological assessments, our nuclear sector specialists demonstrated the regulatory compliance of transporting a significant volume of radioactively contaminated metal as unpacked Surface Contaminated Objects (SCO).
+This enabled the optimised disposal of a complex legacy waste from the Chapelcross nuclear power station.

 As part of the decommissioning process of this former Magnox power station in south west Scotland, Cyclife UK Ltd. (Cyclife), a key player in nuclear waste management and decommissioning, were responsible for treatment of 840 tons of radioactively contaminated metal wastes in the form of heat exchanger top ducts and associated peripherals.
 The project involved a trans-frontier shipping agreement that enabled the multi-modal consignment of the waste and saw the top ducts loaded onto 16 specialised road trailers for an initial 273km road consignment, followed by consignment by sea to Cyclife’s nuclear licensed metallic waste treatment facility in Nyköping, Sweden.